Legal status of Germany: Surrender of the Wehrmacht

 After the Machtergreifung of the Nazi Party in 1933, state power had been personified more and more within Reich Chancellor (Reichskanzler) Adolf Hitler, who upon the death of Reich President Paul von Hindenburg on 2 August 1934 simultaneously served as head of government and as head of state (styled Führer and Reichskanzler).
-Furthermore, by the final months of the war, governmental functions at all levels within Nazi Germany had been assimilated into the apparatus of the Nazi Party.
-Following Hitler's suicide on April 30, 1945, the successor regime appointed in his political testament resigned during the cabinet's May 2 session.
-Grand Admiral Karl Dönitz, appointed Reich President in Hitler's testament, gave the task of forming a political administration to Leading Minister Lutz Graf Schwerin von Krosigk; however, the consequent Flensburg Government did not possess any de facto central governmental authority within Germany, nor was it recognised by any Axis, Allied or neutral government.
+Furthermore, throughout the life of the Nazi regime, the functions of the Nazi Party and the state became increasingly integrated; by the final months of the war the distinction was on paper only.
+Following Hitler's suicide on April 30, 1945, the Goebbels cabinet laid out in his will took office; however, Goebbels took his own life the next day.
+Grand Admiral Karl Dönitz, appointed Reich President in Hitler's testament, gave the task of forming a government to Lutz Graf Schwerin von Krosigk; however, the consequent Flensburg Government did not possess any de facto authority within Germany, nor was it recognised by any Axis, Allied or neutral government.

-These incidents preceded the unconditional surrender of the German armed forces (Wehrmacht), signed by nominated representatives of the three German armed services and of the military High Command (Oberkommando der Wehrmacht) in Berlin-Karlshorst; from which, as it was a purely military capitulation, no direct consequences for the legal status of the civil authority of the German Reich could arise.
-Nevertheless, the surrender of all remaining military authority confirmed for the Allied Powers the total legal extinction of the former German state with the Berlin Declaration after: "The unconditional surrender of Germany has thereby been effected...".
-Subsequent historians have treated 8 May 1945 as the date on which Nazi Germany ceased to exist.
+These incidents preceded the unconditional surrender of the German armed forces (Wehrmacht), signed by nominated representatives of the three German armed services and of the military High Command (Oberkommando der Wehrmacht) in Berlin-Karlshorst.
+However, as a purely military instrument, no consequences directly incurred, as such, for the government itself.
+Nevertheless, by the time the Allies obtained military surrender from Germany, no functional German government (aside from that in Flensburg, which was unrecognized) remained; thus, there was no surrender from the government because there was no government left to issue one.
+Inasmuch as the High Command was the last functional part of the German government, it served, pars pro toto, as the surrender of all of Germany.
+The Berlin Declaration announced that "[t]he unconditional surrender of Germany has thereby been effected...".
+The principle of debellatio (the end of a war by the complete destruction of an enemy government) provided for a Subsequent historians have treated 8 May 1945 as the date on which Nazi Germany ceased to exist.